Skver (Hasidic dynasty)

-Philosophy and lifestyle

-Skverer Hasidism stresses Torah study, prayer, and abstention from excessive earthly pleasures, in order to achieve purity of heart and mind.
-To that end, the village of New Square was established, where residents are sheltered from influences deemed decadent.

-A central part of the lifestyle is the attachment to the Rebbe.
-As with most Hasidic groups today, the Rebbe's position is generally attained through his lineage.
-However, to be accepted by the masses, the Rebbe is expected to display behaviors such as humility, love for fellow Jews, and general devotion to God's service.
-The rebbe, as tzadik, or righteous person, is seen as a conduit to God for the masses.

-Modes of dress for Skverer Hasidim are generally similar to those of other Hasidic groups, especially that of Vizhnitz, Belz, and Klausenburg.
-Weekday attire for men consists of long coats, called rekls, and velvet hats.
-On Shabbos (the Jewish Sabbath), Jewish holidays, and special occasions, the men wear long black coats made of silk (or imitation silk made from polyester), called bekishes.
-Today, married men also wear fur hats, called shtreimels, and knee-high leather boots known as shtievl.

-Married women usually wear a wig, often with an additional covering over it, such as a scarf or a hat, and wear modest clothing, with long, conservative skirts, long sleeves, fully covered necklines, and stockings.

 History

-The first Rebbe of Skver was Rabbi Hershele of Skver (Reb Hershele Skverer), a direct descendant of the Baal Shem Tov.
-When Rabbi Hershele settled in Skver (Skvira), he was elected to become the town rabbi in the shtutishe shil (שטאטישע שול, "main shul in the city").
-Rabbi Hershele's daughter later married Rabbi Yitzchok Twersky (called Reb Itzikl), the seventh son of Rabbi Mordechai of Chernobyl.
+The first Rebbe of Skver was Hershele of Skver (Reb Hershele Skverer), a direct descendant of the Baal Shem Tov.
+When Hershele settled in Skver (Skvira), he was elected to become the town rabbi in the shtutishe shil (שטאטישע שול, "main shul in the city").
+Hershele's daughter later married Rabbi Yitzchok Twersky (called Reb Itzikl), the seventh son of Rabbi Mordechai of Chernobyl.

 Reb Itzikl, founder of the dynasty

 After Hershele died on Chol Hamoed Succos, 5548 (1788), Itzikl, the seventh son of Mordechai of Chernobyl and Hershele's son-in-law, became the next rabbi of Skver.

 Itzikl was married three times.
 He married his first wife, a granddaughter of Rabbi Yitzchok of Radvil and the Apter Rov, in 1783.
 They had two sons: Avrohom Yehoshua Heshil of Makhnovka, and Menachum Nochum of Shpikov.
 His second wife, Chaya Malka, was a daughter of Rabbi Yisroel Friedman of Ruzhin.
 His third wife, Chana Sima, was the daughter of Rabbi (Tsvi) Hershele of Skver.

-Itzikl is known in Hasidic legend as the filozof eloki ("the Godly philosopher").
-The Haskala movement (the "Jewish Enlightenment"), was sweeping through Eastern Europe in the late eighteenth century, and Itzikl frequently attempted to debate and confront the Maskilim.

 There are no published works by Itzikl himself, but a collection of oral teachings called "Yalkut Meorei Or" (among other books) has been published by Skverer Hasidim in recent years under the imprint of Mechon Mishkenos Yakov.